gitHBDX/AWS_bPrescient_ReadMe_and_shared_files/read_me_consultant_aws.md

 # checking which folders/files are existing
 aws s3 ls s3://$UPLOADS_BUCKET/

-# create a new folder in the upload-bucket
+# create a new folder in the upload-bucket, if needed
 aws s3api put-object --bucket "$UPLOADS_BUCKET" --key "folder_name"

 # copy a file/folder to the upload-bucket